Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Experimental Evaluation

-As for the accuracy on \emph{MNIST} (Fig.~\ref{fig:mnist_acc}), we see that more features (i.e., images with higher resolution/better quality) deteriorate the performance of PrivBayes and DP-WGAN but help PATE-GAN.
+As for the accuracy on \emph{MNIST} (Figure~\ref{fig:mnist_acc}), we see that more features (i.e., images with higher resolution/better quality) deteriorate the performance of PrivBayes and DP-WGAN but help PATE-GAN.
 In principle, we could expect higher-resolution images to improve both GAN models, but this is the case only for PATE-GAN.
 However, none of the models approach the real baseline (0.9 accuracy).
 While this is expected for graphical models, it is somewhat surprising for the GANs.
 We believe this is because both GANs rely only on feed-forward layers and not CNNs.
 MST trained on 10x10 images performs very well, achieving 0.8 accuracy, on par with PATE-GAN ($d>$ 10x10) for $\epsilon>0.1$.
-Again, this might be surprising, as MST does not explicitly model higher-level dependencies, which is important in the image domain.
+Again, this might be surprising, as MST does not explicitly model higher-level dependencies, which is important in the image domain but might not be necessary for a simple dataset like \emph{MNIST}.